-First & Second Grade- up to two books out at a time
+First and Second Grade- up to two books out at a time

-Third & Fourth Grade- up to three boooks out at a time
+Third and Fourth Grade- up to three books out at a time

 All students need to bring back the book(s) they checked out the previous week to be able to check out another book.
-The library does not charge late fees, however, students who want to recheck a book out should bring the book with them to the library to renew it for another week.
+The library does not charge late fees but does charge for damaged or lost books.

 Please help your child with these things:

 - Find a safe place to keep library books so they will not get lost or damaged.

 - Send the library books back to the library to be mended if accidentally damaged.
 I understand that accidents happen and I have the proper tools for small repairs.
 I sadly cannot repair wet or "totaled" books though.

 - Be willing to pay for books that are damaged beyond repair and for books that are lost/misplaced.
 A student will not be able to check out a new book until the old book is returned or paid for.

 - Your child needs to carry library books home and back to school in a backpack or a ziplock bag—especially on rainy days.

 - Send library books to school on your child’s library day (*see library tip below).